 6. Drive a used car

-Buying a new car is like throwing money into a rat hole.
+Buying a new car is like throwing money down a rat hole.
 Unless you have money to burn, it is one of the worst financial moves possible.
-Buying a 2-year-old vehicle is a much better deal than buying new.
+Buying a 2-year-old vehicle is a much better deal than buying a new one.

 7. Learn to cook

-It’s always been cheaper and healthier to cook at home than to eat out constantly.
-Unsure how get started cooking at home?
+It’s always been cheaper and more healthful to cook at home than to eat out constantly.
+Unsure how to get started cooking at home?
 You’ll find lots of guidance and tips at Money Talks News.
 A few examples: